TsuShiMaMiRe: History

 In 2017 following Mizue's departure, drummer Maiko Takagi (ex.
 BUMBUMS/ Spinoza) joined the band as a support drummer for TsuShiMaMiRe World Tour 2017 in Europe.
 Shortly after joining, Maiko was announced the new official drummer for Tsushimamire.
 In October 2017, the band released their latest album, NEW.

 The band was also backed briefly in 2017 by support drummer Shigeru Toyota (formerly of Usotsuki Barbie), with whom they recorded and released the album Tsushimageru.

+On 26 September 2024 they performed a set on KEXP.
+Shortly after, the band collaborated with game developer, Epic Games in the creation of the song "Break the Curse" for Epic Games' December update of Fortnite.

 Awards

 In 2007 they were voted "Best All-Girl Group" in Shojo Beat magazine's Reader's Poll, with 73.4% of the vote.